Foster your Munchkin’s uniqueness

 The Commanding Choleric (RED)

-Choleric children are “typical leaders” – those confident, determined children who often have a crowd following them.
+Choleric children – or “Reds” as we like to call them – are naturally leaders – those confident, determined children who often have a group of children following them.
 They are fast-paced, task-oriented, performance-driven extroverts who enjoy challenges and decision-making.
 These are your strong-willed children who are unfazed by conflict and are not naturally sensitive to others’ emotions.
 Combine these attributes with ambitious drive, a desire for control and winning as well as strong opinions (which they can competently communicate) and you have a little munchkin that could be quite difficult to navigate.

 Parenting a choleric child may feel like a daunting task – from handling next-level toddler tantrums to fiery arguments with teenagers.
 Avoid both fighting their fire with more fire (which will render your home a war zone) and giving in to their strength (which will make them lose respect for you and will ultimately increase their unyieldingness).
-Give them plenty of choices, challenges and charge (which could be reduced as consequence for disobedience) and remember to explain to them why and how rules are enforced – dictatorship is not advisable.
+Give them plenty of age-appropriate choices, challenges and leadership opportunities (which could be reduced as consequence for disobedience) and remember to explain to them why and how rules are enforced – dictatorship is not advisable.
 However, set unmovable boundaries and remain completely firm, yet, calm when they try to push these – which they will do repetitively until they realise that you are worthy enough to submit to your leadership.
 Applaud their successes but teach them to respect others’ feelings and to lose with dignity.
+In other words, focus your praise on character growth rather than on achievements (eg. “I was so proud of your performance at the gymnastics competition today, but what made me the most proud was when you hugged your friend who was upset with her score and said something to her that made her smile).
 Set an example of humility, apologising, compassion and teamwork.
 Keep them active to shed aggressive energy.
 Remember that these powerful individuals will become wonderfully influential people if shaped correctly.
+They are passionate individuals so you want to help shape their values so that their passions are focused in a positive direction.
+Your parenting can mean the difference between and Hitler and a Mandela.

 The Spirited Sanguine (YELLOW)

-The other extroverted temperament is that of the sanguine.
+The other extroverted temperament is that of the sanguine, which we call the yellow temperament.
 However, as opposed to the task-oriented choleric, the sanguine child lives for people and pleasure!
 These happy individuals are easy-going, flexible and fun-loving!
 They are beautifully sociable with their signature enthusiasm and charm.
 You will often hear them before you see them!
 Sanguine children are creative, entertaining and out-of-the-box.
 However, they might struggle with consistency, commitment and task completion, while being impulsive and somewhat ego-centric.
 Their biggest fear is to be unpopular, therefore, they easily experience rejection.
 Boring tasks and routines get them down.
+They just want to have fun and love finding reasons to celebrate!

 This “big personality” requires ample space and freedom.
 Do not thwart their originality by pushing them to conform or sending the message that they are “too much”.
 Although they need help with planning, allow a measure of flexibility as rigid routine and structure highly frustrate them.
-A sanguine child requires an audience (so be a cheering one!), plenty of cuddles and generous opportunity to have fun, socialise, be stimulated and unleash their creativity.
+A sanguine child requires an audience (so be a cheerful one!), plenty of cuddles and generous opportunity to have fun, socialise, be stimulated and unleash their creativity.
 Be warned: a bored little sanguine will most likely end up in trouble.
-However, “forced boredom” (like being secluded from people or stimulation) is a great way to discipline them.
+However, “forced boredom” (like being secluded from people or stimulation) is a great consequence for these little social butterflies.
 Give them tools to withstand temptations and peer pressure (and not leading others astray themselves!).
 Teach them impulse-control, responsibility, listening skills, task completion and to grant others a chance in the spotlight.
 Most importantly: Enjoy them!

 The Peaceful Phlegmatic (GREEN)

-The phlegmatic is a slow-paced introvert who prefers to blend into the background.
+The phlegmatic – or green – is a slow-paced introvert who prefers to blend into the background.
 Yet, they are people-oriented with a kind and docile nature.
 These individuals are relaxed and patient – to the point that they could seem passive.
 Children with this temperament will seldom try new things on their own and do not show much emotion.
 Their go-with-the-flow attitude makes them great team players but vulnerable to peer pressure.
 They are peaceful people who need peaceful, tranquil environments and, therefore, conflict and pressure upset them.
+They have a tendency towards laziness but make the most loyal friends.

 Phlegmatics are “easy children” in the sense that they are eager to please and not prone to defiance.
 However, their passivity makes them difficult to mobilise and their closed-book demeanour tricky to understand.
 Ensure that they feel appreciated and loved and give them ample quality and quiet time.
 Do not criticise their slowness – rather provide them space to process and react in their own time while motivating them to get important things done (or even just started for that matter!) and to be punctual.
 Protect them from too much stimulation and pressure while teaching them to cope in a busy world, to stand their ground, handle conflict and not be pushed over or seduced by others.
 Encourage them to verbalise their feelings.
 If there are more vigorous personalities in the home, ensure that they feel safe after conflict and attempt to maintain the peace.